 \paragraph{Problem Setup}

-In this paper, we consider the following optimization problem:
+In this paper, we consider the following optimization problem using $N$ machines:

-where $N$ is the number of nodes and each $f_i(\x):=\E_{\xi_i\sim\mathcal{D}_i}\left[F_i(\x;\xi_i)\right]$ is a nonconvex function where $\mathcal{D}_i$ stands for the $i$-th machine's data distribution.
-This formulation has broad applications in distributed deep learning and FL.
-For example, in FL setting, $f_i$ stands for the loss function on $i$-th machine, $\mathcal{D}_i$ represents the data distribution on $i$-th machine, and $N$ machines want to jointly optimize the objective function $f$.
+where $\mathcal{D}$ stands for the data distribution which each machine has access to, and $f$ is the population loss function.

-We make the following assumptions throughout the paper. \begin{ass} \begin{itemize} \item [(i)] $f_i(\x)$ is $(L_0,L_1)$-smooth, i.e., $\|\nabla^2 f_i(\x)\|\leq L_0+L_1\|\nabla f_i(\x)\|$, for $\forall \x\in\R^d$ and $i=1,\ldots, N$, and $\mathcal{D}_1=\mathcal{D}_2=\ldots,=\mathcal{D}_N$. \item [(ii) ] There exists $\Delta>0$ such that $f(\x_0)-f_*\leq\Delta$, where $f_*$ is the global optimal value of $f$. \item [(iii)] For all $\x\in\R^d$, $\E_{\xi_i\sim\mathcal{D}_i}\left[\nabla F_i(\x;\xi_i)\right]=\nabla f_i(\x)$, and $\|\nabla F_i(\x;\xi)-\nabla f_i(\x)\|\leq \sigma$ almost surely. \item [(iv)] The distribution of $\nabla F_i(\x;\xi_i)$ is symmetric around its mean $\nabla f_i(\x)$, and the density is monotonically decreasing over the $\ell_2$ distance between the mean and the value of random variable. \end{itemize} \end{ass} \paragraph{Remark:} The Assumption~\ref{assumption1} (i) means that the loss function defined on each machine satisfies the relaxed-smoothness condition, and it holds when training a language model with LSTMs.
-We also assume the data distribution is the same among machines, which is common in distributed learning literature~\cite{woodworth2020local}.
+We make the following assumptions throughout the paper. \begin{ass} \begin{itemize} \item [(i)] $f(\x)$ is $(L_0,L_1)$-smooth, i.e., $\|\nabla^2 f(\x)\|\leq L_0+L_1\|\nabla f(\x)\|$, for $\forall \x\in\R^d$. \item [(ii) ] There exists $\Delta>0$ such that $f(\x_0)-f_*\leq\Delta$, where $f_*$ is the global optimal value of $f$. \item [(iii)] For all $\x\in\R^d$, $\E_{\xi\sim\mathcal{D}}\left[\nabla F(\x;\xi)\right]=\nabla f(\x)$, and $\|\nabla F(\x;\xi)-\nabla f(\x)\|\leq \sigma$ almost surely. \item [(iv)] The distribution of $\nabla F(\x;\xi)$ is symmetric around its mean $\nabla f(\x)$, and the density is monotonically decreasing over the $\ell_2$ distance between the mean and the value of random variable. \end{itemize} \end{ass} \paragraph{Remark:} The Assumption~\ref{assumption1} (i) means that the loss function satisfies the relaxed-smoothness condition, and it holds when training a language model with LSTMs.
+We consider the homogeneous distributed learning setting, where each machine has access to same data distribution as in~\cite{woodworth2020local}.
 Assumption~\ref{assumption1} (ii) and (iii) are standard assumptions in nonconvex optimization~\citep{ghadimi2013stochastic,zhang2019gradient}.
-Note that it is usually assumed that the stochastic gradient is unbiased and has bounded variance~\citep{ghadimi2013stochastic}, but in the relaxed smoothness setting, we follow~\citet{zhang2019gradient} to assume we have unbiased stochastic gradient with almost surely bounded deviation $\sigma$.
+Note that it is usually assumed that the stochastic gradient is unbiased and has bounded variance~\citep{ghadimi2013stochastic}, but in the relaxed smoothness setting, we follow~\cite{zhang2019gradient} to assume we have unbiased stochastic gradient with almost surely bounded deviation $\sigma$.
 Assumption 1 (iv) assumes the noise is unimodal and symmetric around its mean, which we empirically verify in Appendix~\ref{sec:grad_dist}.
 Examples satisfying (iii) and (iv) include truncated Gaussian distribution, truncated student's t-distribution, etc.